pjbhakta-outlook/AppSettingsExportImport/README.md

 3. **Create** - Use `Import-AppServiceApps.ps1` to create apps with settings
 4. **Deploy** - Deploy application code using your preferred method
 5. **Configure** - Set up identities, domains, SSL, VNet, etc. (use scan report as checklist)
+6. **Compare** - Use `Compare-AppServiceApps.ps1` to verify target matches source
-6. **Test** - Thoroughly test all functionality
+7. **Test** - Thoroughly test all functionality
-7. **Cutover** - Update DNS and switch traffic
+8. **Cutover** - Update DNS and switch traffic
-8. **Validate** - Monitor and keep old apps as rollback option
+9. **Validate** - Monitor and keep old apps as rollback option

-The scripts automate steps 1-3.
-Steps 4-8 require manual intervention based on your specific application requirements.
+The scripts automate steps 1-3 and 6.
+Steps 4-5 and 7-9 require manual intervention based on your specific application requirements.